Choosing Photos To Look Like Film

 4. Adjust Colors Using the HSL Panel

 Different film types can have different color tones.
-While some, like Kodak Ektar 100m, are acclaimed for their vivid and saturated color tones, others, such as Kodak Portra 800, is known for providing natural skin color tones.
+While some, like Kodak Ektar 100m, are acclaimed for their vivid and saturated color tones, others, such as Kodak Portra 800, are known for providing natural skin color tones.
 But whatever film effect you have in mind, you can easily recreate the right colors in digital photos using the HSL (Hue, Saturation, and Luminance) panel in Lightroom.

 To adjust colors using the HSL panel, with Develop module active, select HSL in the HSL/Color panel, and a drop-down menu of different sliders will appear.
 Now, depending on the look you want to achieve, make the adjustments accordingly.
 To get a more desaturated effect, try slightly reducing the Yellow and Green by dragging their sliders towards the left.
 You can also use the Camera Calibration panel to further achieve a more realistic film look.